 - The Art of Dialogue course

-Phase 2: Co-Facilitation of Foundation Courses (up to 6 months).
+Phase 2: Collective Leadership Facilitators (up to 6 months).
 In this phase, one CLI faculty co-facilitates both of CLI’s foundation courses (the first two, above) with members of the Trainee team.
 Trainees are requested to do active course acquisition and go through the full process of marketing the course, conducting pre-course engagement with participants, ensuring an appropriate venue, checking off organizational details, facilitating the course, and following up with reporting and alumni engagement.
 Of course, they will be supported by CLI during the whole process.

 Throughout phases 1 and 2, trainees are responsible for demonstrating to CLI faculty fluency with the collective leadership approach, aptitude for facilitation and coaching, and a capacity for personal reflection and growth.
 In order to become accredited, trainees must also embody values such as inclusivity, respect for diversity, professionalism, and a commitment to contributing to the sustainability movement.
 A full list of required knowledge and proficiencies is available upon request.

-Phase 3: Official Accreditation.
-Once the above phases are complete, trainees earn official CLI trainer certificates.
-If it is an organisation with at least two trainers, it entails that the name of the organisation, trainer profiles, and courses appear on our website and that trainers may begin facilitating CLI courses on their own.
+At the end of phase 2 Trainees become CLI Accredited Collective Leadership Facilitators who could offer and facilitate not-for-profit CLI foundation courses.
+If it is an organisation with at least two facilitators, it entails that the name of the organisation, facilitator profiles, and courses appear on our website and that facilitators may begin facilitating CLI courses on their own.